 Dabin Chung is an associate in Mayer Brown's New York office and a member of the Restructuring practice.
 Her practice concentrates on US chapter 11 bankruptcies and out-of-court restructurings.

-Prior to joining the firm, Dabin worked at a magic circle firm in Hong Kong and focused on cross-border restructuring and insolvency matters spanning across the Asia Pacific.
+Prior to joining the firm, Dabin worked at a magic circle firm in Hong Kong focusing on cross-border restructuring and insolvency matters spanning across the Asia Pacific.
 She also served as law clerk to the Honorable Robert D. Drain at the US Bankruptcy Court for the Southern District of New York.
+Dabin received her JD from Cornell Law School and her BA from Yale University.

 - GLAS USA LLC and GLAS Americas LLC, as administrative agent and collateral agent, respectively, under the $100 million DIP facility in connection with the chapter 11 cases of Washington Prime Group, a major owner of malls and shopping centers across more than 100 locations across the United States, and its affiliates.
 We also represented GLAS USA LLC as administrative and collateral agent under three separate syndicated credit facilities totaling over $1 billion of prepetition secured debt, and advise GLAS USA LLC and GLAS Americas LLC, as administrative agent and collateral agent, respectively, under the takeback facility that paid down the prepetition secured debt pursuant to the chapter 11 plan of reorganization.